 This is a great option for blogs less dependent on top-notch production value, and more focused on the content itself; such as well-researched news, sports, essays, and wellness stories.

+With Text-To-Speech Conversion; Your Blog Can Be Podcast-Ready In A Few Minutes!

 You can get more creative, too; by Using Your Blog As A Jumping-Off Point, To Host An Audio Discussion About The Blog Topic.